Are you looking for the best places to sell silver flatware? Many people own silver flatware, whether a single piece or a whole set, but never use it.

 How Can I Figure Out the Value of My Silver Flatware?

-One of the easiest ways to figure out silver flatware value is to use an online calculator to determine silver prices.
+One of the easiest ways to determine silver flatware value is to use an online calculator to determine silver prices.

-In order to use an online silver calculator, you’ll need to know the weight of your silver piece and the purity level of the silver.
+To use an online silver calculator, you’ll need to know the weight of your silver piece and its purity level.

-You can usually find a stamp on the back of your flatware pieces that will indicate the amount of pure silver in the piece.
+You can usually find a stamp on the back of your flatware pieces indicating the amount of pure silver in the piece.

 For instance, sterling silver flatware pieces are typically stamped with a symbol: